 What is Coffee and Why Do We Love It?

-Do we love coffee because we are addicted to it, or because coffee’s chemical makeup makes sense for our body.
-Coffee is not a pleasant tasting experience for almost anybody at the first try.
+Do we love coffee because we are addicted to it, or because coffee’s chemical makeup makes sense for our body?
+Coffee is not a pleasant tasting experience for almost anybody on the first try.
 Most people just hate the taste.
 However, coffee contains a lot of antioxidants, and caffeine, the much needed “pick-me-up”.
 Could this be the reason we end up “loving it”?
 Or is just the addiction?

 Coffee, the beverage, is the result of brewing the roasted and ground coffee beans.